Skip to content

 Auth Token Generation

-Use logzilla authtoken create to create a new auth token, as shown here:
+Use logzilla authtoken create to create a new "user" full-function auth token, as shown here:

 Sample output: